 The most valuable recovery tool for anyone suffering from the effects of trauma is a support system of family and friends.
 Most people will not need counselling after a traumatic event as they will heal through their own processes.
-Professor David Richards research from 1997 on the prevention of post-traumatic stress after armed robbery showed that 80% of those who witnessed an armed robbery will heal on their own.

 What is NOT recommended for the treatment of trauma

 - automatic psychological debriefing: This risks retraumatising people who might not have been directly affected by an event.